naistangz/flask_autho_app/flask_autho_app/README.md

 ---

-This project was built using SQLite 3 with Flask, HTML, Bulma CSS and Bootstrap
+This project was built using SQLite 3 with Flask, HTML, Bulma CSS, jQuery and Bootstrap